The 10 Best Customer Service Jobs

 There are many job options for those considering a career in customer service.
 These positions are available in almost every industry.
 Top employers include call centers, brick-and-mortar and online retailers, credit card companies and agencies, insurance companies, and financial institutions.

 If you have the proper skill set and the desire to help people, you’ll find a variety of job options.
-In many cases, there are opportunities for job growth and advancement that do not require additional education and training.

 Top 10 Customer Service Jobs

 Here are some common customer service jobs and what they pay:

 As a call center agent, you can work at a virtual call center from home or work inside a call center.
 Regardless of the location, you’ll answer phone or email inquiries from customers.
 Depending on the job, you’ll place orders, respond to and handle customer issues, or make appointments.
 Call center staff are expected to handle a high volume of calls and to have excellent communication and problem-solving skills.

 Salary: According to PayScale, the average annual salary for a call center agent is $31,023.